Female Orphan House

-Considering the dimensions of the new house, this may have been unrealistic.When it was eventually completed in 1792-3, Park House as the new orphanage was known spanned over 120 feet in length, was 6 bays in depth and three stories high.
+Considering the dimensions of the new house, this may have been unrealistic.When it was eventually completed in 1792-3, Park House as the new orphanage was known, spanned over 120 feet in length, was 6 bays in depth and three storeys high.
 The building was also known as Kirwan House in honour of its most high-profile fundraiser, the Rev. Walter Blake Kirwan, (1754-1805) who raised an impressive £755 at his first sermon on the orphanage's behalf at St Anne’s Church, Dawson Street, on 24 April,1792.
 The Jesuit-educated Kirwan had started out as a Roman Catholic but had converted to the Church of Ireland in 1787 because it offered "enhanced scope for doing good".
-Kirwan was a great fund raiser because of his powers of persuasion and his ability to draw large crowds, often out of curiosity.
+Kirwan was a great fund raiser because of his powers of persuasion and his ability to draw large crowds, often purely out of curiosity.

 Unfortunately Margaret Este didn’t live to see the opening of the impressive new premises as she died in 1791.
 Her position as guardian was filled by Elizabeth La Touche (1756-1842) of Bellevue House, Wicklow.

-The new premises allowed the orphanage to expand and to be more self-sufficient as it had access to extensive farmland at the rere of the building which extended beyond the Cabragh Road.
+The new premises allowed the orphanage to expand and to be more self-sufficient as it had access to extensive farmland at the rere of the building, which extended beyond the Cabragh Road.
 There was also room for a chapel to be built on the grounds.
 After the move, the old premises at 42 Prussia Street was turned into a Male Orphan House which existed until 1802, when it was wound up for unknown reasons, possibly due to lack of funds.
 No trace of its records survive.

-Between 1790 and the end of 1801, 75 or 45 % of the total 165 orphans sent to the house were Catholic.
-They would have had little opportunity to practise their faith as all the house officials were Protestant.
+Between 1790 and the end of 1801, 75 persons or 45 % of the total 165 orphans sent to the house were Catholic.
+They would have had little opportunity to practice their faith as all the house officials were Protestant.
 Of the 165 orphans admitted in the first ten years of its existence, only four tried to elope, usually at the behest of a near relative such as a grandmother or uncle.
 A few were dismissed from the house when it was discovered that they were not orphans at all.
 Of the first 210 orphans admitted, only three were dismissed for misconduct.

 A large percentage of the orphans were apprenticed to officials associated with Dublin Castle, especially army officers.
-Major Henry Charles Sirr, better known as the arresting officer of Robert Emmet, took on several orphans in the early 1800s.
+Major Henry Charles Sirr, best known as the arresting officer of Robert Emmet, took on several orphans in the early 1800s.

-The historic admission registers of the house, which are available on microfilm at the National Library, show that attempts were made by the house to follow up on the orphan after graduation, particularly in the first years.
+The historic admission registers of the house, which are available on microfilm at the National Library, Dublin, show that attempts were made by the house to follow up on the orphan after graduation, particularly in the first years.
 Each entry on the register, recorded in a neat and meticulous copper plate hand, gave the child's name, age, sponsor, parish where born, parish where living, date of admission and religion.
 Perhaps the most interesting column was the last: the record of subsequent employment or fate of orphan such as death or dismissal.
 Valuable information on identity and address of employer was also provided here.

 The Female Orphan House's reach extended far outside Dublin too.
 Many orphans came from parishes in Kerry, Down and Queen’s County.
 Occasionally an orphan came from outside Ireland as in the case of 8 year-old Elizabeth Walsh, born in the West Indies, who entered the house in 1805 from Portmarnock parish.
 In the early days the occasional foundling was also taken in in contravention of the house's own rules.